 A service dog is a dog that is trained to assist people with major life tasks that they are otherwise incapable of doing by themselves due to physical or psychiatric disabilities.
 Some of these tasks include walking up and down stairs, opening doors, pressing an elevator button, and picking up dropped items.

-Many disabled people rely heavily on service dogs to survive.
+Many disabled people rely heavily on service dogs to perform everything from basic daily tasks to life-saving measures.
 Because of this huge role that service dogs must play, they are trained to perform specific tasks that fulfill the needs of the individual.

 Now, you might wonder, “Why don’t humans take on this role instead of dogs?”
-Well, the answer is quite simple.
-A disabled person may feel that they are burdening the other person, which is not a great feeling at all.
+Well, the answer is often quite simple.
+A disabled person may feel that they are burdening a human family member, lack the resources for similar round-the-clock assistance, or have a strong desire to live a more independent life.

 What Qualifies You to Have a Service Dog?

 In order to qualify for a service dog, you must have a physical or psychiatric disorder that limits your ability to perform at least one major life task unassisted.
-Of course, you must have official written documentation from your healthcare provider stating that you have and are being treated for a disability or mental disorder and that you require the assistance of a service dog to carry out everyday life tasks.
+Of course, you must have official written documentation from your healthcare provider.
+This documentation must state that you have and are being treated for a disability or mental disorder and that you require the assistance of a service dog to carry out everyday life tasks.

 Trained service dogs perform tasks such as: